theos/theos.dev/docs/Variables.md

   - Space-separated list

 - XXX_BUNDLE_RESOURCE_DIRS (str)
-  - File path(s) for the current bundle's resource directory
+  - File path(s) for the current bundle's resource directory (default =Resources)
+    - Adding a `Resources` folder to your project will copy over the containing files to the bundle on the target device during install
   - Space-separated list or any other standard GNU Make convention

 - XXX_BUNDLE_RESOURCE_FILES (str)
   - File path(s) for the current bundle's resource files
+    - This can be used to copy a directory itself into the bundle, while XXX_BUNDLE_RESOURCE_DIRS copies the directory's *contents* into the bundle
   - Space-separated list or any other standard GNU Make convention

 - XXX_BUNDLE_INSTALL_PATH (str)